mrgoodsire/AgeofAshes/Session_Notes.md

 ### Watchtowers

-We are seeking another entrance to the elf gate which accprding to Voz's notes is accessed by Guardian's Way
+We are seeking another entrance to the elf gate which according to Voz's notes is accessed by Guardian's Way

 An outpost used by Isger humans to fight off Goblins, Hobgoblins, orcs, etc. in the Goblin wars We see orcs and watchtowers in the forest.
 There is a two stepped watchtower with a bell on top and a couple platforms.
 They are escalated by rope ladders.